-- Prohibiting the use of in-house medical experts in Title IX investigations. - Prohibiting the issuance of divergent Title IX investigation report. - Allowing the complainant to have the university notify a law enforcement agency in an investigation of a university employee. - Instituting an in-person sexual assault prevention course or presentation for all freshmen and sophomores and an electronic course or presentation for all other students. - Prohibiting compensation for medical procedures and related charges from medical professionals convicted of a felony. - Having a third-party investigator examine the Title IX office and policies before the 2018-19 academic year. - Requiring that Title IX reports against employees are shared with the university's governing body. - Requiring a third-party Title IX investigation against an employee with more than one "no misconduct" finding. - Certifying that the president or chancellor and one governing body board member has reviewed all Title IX reports involving university employees.
+- · Prohibiting the use of medical experts in Title IX investigations with an actual or apparent conflict of interest. - Prohibiting the issuance of divergent Title IX investigation reports. - Informing the complainant about the right to notify a law enforcement agency. - Instituting an in-person sexual assault prevention course or presentation for all freshmen and incoming transfer students and an electronic course or presentation for all other students. - Prohibiting compensation for medical procedures and related charges from medical professionals convicted of a felony. - Having a third party review the Title IX office and policies before the end of 2018-19 academic year. - Requiring that a summary of all Title IX reports against employees are shared with the university's governing body. - Requiring a third-party Title IX investigation against an employee with more than one "no misconduct" finding. - Certifying that the president or chancellor and one governing body board member has reviewed all Title IX reports involving university employees.